edgarlopezcalomarde/monorepo-react-node/readme.md

+# how to execute

-docker compose -f .\docker-compose.yml -f .\docker-compose.dev.yml up -d
+docker compose up -d